 Enhanced Damages Potential

-Fraud cases often qualify for punitive damages beyond your actual losses, making consumer rights legal advice particularly valuable in these situations.
+Fraud cases often qualify for punitive damages beyond your actual losses, making Buyer rights legal advice particularly valuable in these situations.
 These additional damages can sometimes multiply your recovery by two or three times your actual damages.

 9. Others Are Experiencing Similar Issues